The emission of air pollutants such as sulphur dioxide (SO2), nitrogen oxides (NOx) and particulate matter (PMs).

 Net-zero greenhouse gas emissions

-When greenhouse gas emissions are reduced, and the residual emissions is balanced by the removal of an equivalent amount of greenhouse gases from the atmosphere.
+When greenhouse gas emissions are reduced, and the residual emissions are balanced by the removal of an equivalent amount of greenhouse gases from the atmosphere.

 Non-carbon energy/non-carbon emitting energy

-Energy from power sources that add no extra carbon to the atmosphere, such as wind, solar, hydro and nuclear energy.
+Energy from power sources that adds no extra carbon to the atmosphere, such as wind, solar, hydro and nuclear energy.
 It does not include waste-from-energy and other forms of biomass.